ics-software-engineering/play-example-continuous-integration/README.md

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/console-output-2.png"/>

 Congratulations!
 You've just set up continuous integration.
+As an added bonus, your application has been automatically deployed to the CloudBees runtime environment and you can play with it there.

 PPC Step 5: Automate quality assurance tool invocation (optional)
 -----------------------------------------------------------------